-Network Action Teams were selected by the Network membership through a competitive process as part of our 2020 and 2021 Annual Summits.
-The projects were chosen based on their potential to help Vermont rapidly, cost-effectively, and equitably reduce fossil fuels and greenhouse gas pollution.
-Each project is guided by an action team comprised of a wide variety of Energy Action Network members and public partners working together to make progress on developing concepts and making progress toward their implementation.
+Each year Network Action Teams are selected by EAN Network members through a competitive process at the EAN Annual Summit.
+The projects are chosen based on their potential to help Vermont rapidly, cost-effectively, and equitably reduce fossil fuels and greenhouse gas pollution.
+Each project is guided by an action team comprised of a wide variety of Energy Action Network members and public sector partners working together to make progress on developing concepts and making progress toward their implementation.

 Network Action Teams

 This Network Action Team which started in October 2021, is addressing the challenge that to achieve Vermont’s required greenhouse gas emission reduction targets, we need to train thousands of Vermonters with the skills to electrify our transportation sector, install clean energy solutions, weatherize homes, build net zero commercial buildings and sustainably manage our working lands, forests and waterways.
 It recently has formed three working groups: one to focus on workforce in the weatherization sector specifically, one to discuss communications and outreach, and one to the data and analytics of the climate workforce of the state.